 - (d) Adjustment to eliminate the direct costs, such as partner and staff salaries, related to eliminated revenues generated by BRS partners and staff assigned to non-BRS engagements, as discussed above in Note (b).
 These costs were directly related to PwC's ownership of BRS and will not be incurred on an ongoing basis. - (e) Adjustment to reduce direct costs for pension expense eliminated in the BRS acquisition.
-Employee benefit compensation expense under the former PwC defined benefit and contribution plans for the year ended December 31, 2001 and eight-month period ended August 30, 2002 was \$1.3 million and \$1.1 million, respectively.
+Employee benefit compensation expense under the former PwC defined benefit and contribution plans for the year ended December 31, 2001 and eight-month period ended August 30, 2002 was \$1.3 million and \$1.0 million, respectively.
 Under the FTI defined contribution plan, employee benefit compensation expense related to BRS personnel for the year ended December 31, 2001 and nine months ended September 30, 2002 would have been \$401,000 and \$268,000, respectively. - (f) Adjustment to eliminate certain non-recurring selling, general and administrative costs allocated to BRS by PwC.
 The BRS business has historically operated on a stand alone basis and has separately incurred and recorded technology services, human resources, finance and accounting and marketing and business development costs.
 The historical financial statements of BRS also include a charge for firm-wide management, technology services, human resources, finance and accounting and marketing and business development costs based on an allocation methodology.
 Because some of these allocated costs fully duplicate costs incurred on a stand-alone basis, we have made a pro forma adjustment to eliminate such duplicated, allocated overhead costs. - (g) Adjustment to record pro forma amortization expense for the \$5.1 million of other intangible assets recorded upon the acquisition of BRS.
 These intangible assets consist principally of engagement backlog, intellectual property and non-competition agreements.
 These assets will be amortized over their estimated useful lives.
-The weighted-average estimated useful life of these acquired intangible assets is two years. - (h) Adjustment to record pro forma interest expense.
-In connection with the acquisition of BRS, we incurred \$4.0 million of financing costs that are being amortized over the average contractual life of the related debt of four years.
+The weighted-average estimated useful life of these acquired intangible assets is 18 months. - (h) Adjustment to record pro forma interest expense.
+In connection with the acquisition of BRS, we incurred \$3.7 million of financing costs that are being amortized over the average contractual life of the related debt of four years.
 In addition, we borrowed \$119.0 million to pay the cash portion of the acquisition cost.
-Based on the LIBOR rate in effect at the closing date, the average interest rate associated with the acquisition related borrowings was 4.3% at the closing date of August 30, 2002. - (i) Adjustment to eliminate the interest expense allocated to BRS by PwC.
-We assumed no debt from PwC in connection with the BRS acquisition but financed a portion of the purchase price.
-We do not expect to borrow any additional amounts to fund the working capital requirements of the acquired business.
-Pro forma interest expense related to the debt we incurred is adjusted as described in Note (h) above. - (j) Adjustment to record the proforma income tax expense for (i) the operations of BRS for which no taxes were provided in the historical financial statements because BRS was a component of a partnership, and (ii) the estimated tax effects of proforma adjustments, all at the combined federal and state statutory income tax rate of approximately 40%. - (k) Adjustment to increase the weighted-average shares outstanding for the 3,000,000 shares that we issued upon the acquisition of BRS.
+Based on the LIBOR rate in effect at the closing date, the average interest rate associated with the acquisition related borrowings was 4.3% at the closing date of August 30, 2002. - (i) Adjustment to record the proforma income tax expense for (i) the operations of BRS for which no taxes were provided in the historical financial statements because BRS was a component of a partnership, and (ii) the estimated tax effects of proforma adjustments, all at the combined federal and state statutory income tax rate of approximately 40%. - (j) Adjustment to increase the weighted-average shares outstanding for the 3,000,000 shares that we issued upon the acquisition of BRS.